Sam Rayburn, Texas

-Sam Rayburn is a census-designated place and unincorporated community in Jasper County, Texas, United States.
+Sam Rayburn is a census-designated place (CDP) in Jasper County, Texas, United States.
 Its population was 1,273 as of the 2020 census.

+Description

 The community, which is also known as Rayburn Country, is located on the south shore of the Sam Rayburn Reservoir at the junction of Texas Recreational Road 255 and Farm to Market Road 1007.
 Sam Rayburn was founded in the 1970s after the formation of the reservoir; its main attraction is its country club, Rayburn Country.

 Demographics

+Sam Rayburn first appeared as a census designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 1,273 people, 429 households, and 315 families residing in the CDP.

+Education

+A portion of the CDP is in the Brookeland Independent School District and the other is in the Jasper Independent School District.